Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ### Deleting Questionnaires {#deleting-questionnaires}

-You can easily delete unwanted questionnaires by selecting **Delete Data** from the main menu.
+You can also easily delete unwanted questionnaires by selecting **Delete Data** from the main menu.
 On the page that follows, you can toggle between Saved Forms and Blank Forms to delete either one.

 ### Geotracing {#geotracing}

 During [data-collection](#data-collection), you'll be asked to geotrace a location.
 Using GPS data from your Android device, geotracing follows your specific location and then records it in GeoODK.
 You can use geotracing to walk the perimeter of a building (creating a polygon), walk along a river or road (creating a line), or drop a pin directly where you're standing (creating a point).

-To start geotracing, hit the Play button in the upper right:
+To start geotracing, hit the Play button in the upper left:

 ![](/assets/geo-odk-geotrace-1-play.png)